-It's easy to get intimidated by all of the possibilities and challenges when you decide to start investing as an absolute beginner.
-But learning how to make investments isn't anywhere near as difficult as it might seem at first.
+It's easy to get intimidated when you first decide to start investing, but learning how to make investments as a beginner isn't nearly as hard as it might seem at first.

 At its core, investing is about laying out money today with the expectation of getting more money back in the future.

 Most of the time, it's best to invest in productive assets, which generate money from some sort of activity.
-For example, if you buy a painting, you haven't acquired a productive asset.
+For instance, if you acquire a painting, you haven't bought a productive asset.
 Forty years from now, you'll still own only the painting, which may or may not be worth more money.
-On the other hand, if you buy an apartment building, you'll not only have the building in 40 years, you'll also have generated 40 years of rental income from it.
+On the other hand, if you buy an apartment building, in 40 years you'll not only have the building, whose value may have gone up; you'll also have gotten 40 years of rental income from it.

 Each type of productive asset has its own pros and cons, unique quirks, tax rules, and other relevant details.
 Here's a look at three of the most common productive assets you can invest in: stocks, bonds, and real estate.